 No. Dried fruit is a choking hazard as it is tough to chew and is also a form of condensed fruit sugar.
 If a recipe or dish you’d like to share with baby calls for dried fruit, try rehydrating the fruit in warm water and then mincing the rehydrated fruit and folding it into the dish.

-9 to 12 months old: At this age, babies develop the pincer grasp (where the thumb and forefinger meet), which enables them to pick up smaller pieces of food.
-Try serving pitted apricot cut into thin slices or bite-sized pieces with the skin on or off.
+Try serving pitted, ripe apricot cut into thin slices or bite-sized pieces with the skin on or off.
 Rolling the fresh fruit in finely ground nut, almond flour, breadcrumbs, or finely shredded coconut can aid self-feeding by adding grip to the slippery food.
-If you’d like to continue with stewed apricot halves (with the pits removed) or a small amount of rehydrated apricots that have been pureed, minced, and mixed into a scoopable food, by all means do so.
+If you’d like to continue with stewed apricot halves (with the pits removed), by all means do so.

-12 to 18 months old: Offer slices or bite-sized pieces of ripe pitted apricot with the skin on or off.
-If you’d like to continue with stewed apricot halves, by all means do so.
+Offer slices or bite-sized pieces of ripe pitted apricot with the skin on or off.
+If you’d like to continue with stewed apricot halves, feel free to do so.
 Expect some too-big bites to happen and for the toddler to fumble a bit as they figure out how to take manageable bites.

-18 to 24 months old: At this age, many toddlers are ready to go back up in size to stewed apricot halves or halves of fresh apricots.
+At this age, many toddlers are ready to go back up in size to apricot halves.
 Keep the skin on or peel it if you like – just be sure to remove the pits before serving.
 You can also try serving a whole dried apricot (pit removed) if you feel the child has developed the biting, tearing, chewing and swallowing skills needed to eat dried fruit.
 Dried fruit is a choking hazard so trust your gut and wait to serve whole dried apricot until you feel your child is ready and coach your child on how to take bites from each piece.

-Our starting solids video library answers all your questions about introducing babies to solid food.
+Our Starting Solids virtual course answers all your questions about introducing babies to solid food.

 This recipe contains a common allergen: tree nut (pistachio).
 Only serve to a child after this allergen have been safely introduced.